 Histamine is excitatory!

 It eats up the very GABA we're trying to boost above (for negative thoughts and calm under pressure).

-All the sales pitches for full spectrum are want for research.
+All the sales pitches for full-spectrum are wanted for research.

 All the research above and across NIH is for CBD isolate.

-Everything else is a sales job till we see hard research.
+Everything else is a sales job until we see hard research.

 Learn all about why CBD Isolate for anxiety here.